RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab02/README.md

 ### Why Red Hat?

-Red hat combines and number of commercial and Open Source tools to cover each part of the API Design lifecycle.
+Red Hat combines a number of commercial and Open Source tools to cover each part of the API Design lifecycle.
 In this lab we'll be using the Microcks open source tool.

 ### Skipping The Lab